skekre98/simple_learn/simple_learn/regressors/README.md

 # SimpleRegressor

-This module contains the implementation of *SimpleClassifier* and *SimpleClassifierList*.
+This module contains the implementation of *SimpleRegressor* and *SimpleRegressorList*.

-*SimpleClassifier*
+*SimpleRegressor*
 ```python
 >>> from sklearn.datasets import load_diabetes
 >>> from simple_learn.regressors import SimpleRegressor